rockettheme/docs/Docs/joomla/templates/quantive/INDEX.md

 ![][theme]

->> NOTICE: Quantive is a Joomla 2.5 and 3.x template.
-Joomla 1.5 is unsupported but available for download.
+>> NOTICE: Quantive is a Joomla 3.x template.

 Requirements
 -----